 All of the above calls for a basic framework that you can consistently follow no matter what happens, what changes or the hundreds of external factors that influence you or your business.

 To go about deciding the right metrics, this is the most basic framework – KPIs Framework – that you can follow.

 - This extremely simple and basic model can be applied in most subparts of your business and rather any business to speak of.

-- It makes sure that we are dealing with data-dumps or reporting overload.
+- It makes sure that we are NOT dealing with data-dumps or reporting overload.
 It keeps you aligned to your business goals.